facebook pixel Skip to Main Content

 Megan Snader has created the following course for the Albion Center:

 Megan Snader has been teaching for 15 years (wow how time flies!).
 She started as elementary teacher at an international school in Lima, Peru and especially loved having such a diverse group of students from around the world pass through her class.
-She currently teaches middle-schoolers at a local private Christian school which fully embraces training and implementing Project Based Learning (PBL).
+She currently teaches to middle school students at a local private Christian school which fully embraces training and implementing Project Based Learning (PBL).
 Her current school trained and supported implementing PBL into her classroom, and for the last 5 years she has been honing in her skill set as PBL teacher, and supporting her co-workers in their PBL endeavors.
-When Snader is not in the classroom she enjoys D1 soccer, running half-marathons, conquering mountains (Mt.
+When Megan is not in the classroom she enjoys D1 soccer, running half-marathons, conquering mountains (Mt.
 Pearkes in BC was her highlight!)
 She loves her family and is a proud wife, auntie x4, sister, and daughter!

 Dr. Michael Konrad